South Africa to impose 21-day lockdown as coronavirus cases jump

 JOHANNESBURG (Reuters) - South Africa will impose a nationwide lockdown for 21 days from midnight on Thursday to try to contain the coronavirus outbreak, President Cyril Ramaphosa said on Monday, as the number of confirmed cases jumped by 128 to 402.

-Ramaphosa said in an address to the nation that Africa’s most advanced economy needed urgently and dramatically to escalate its response to curb the spread of infection.
+Ramaphosa said in an address to the nation that South Africa needed to escalate its response dramatically to curb the spread of infection.

 “While this measure will have a considerable impact on people’s livelihoods, on the life of our society and on our economy, the human cost of delaying this action would be far, far greater.”